Module System

 import {valueA} from "./a.prism"

-export valueB = "B uses " + valueA // valueA is undefined here
+export valueB = "B uses " + valueA // valueA is not initialized here

 - File System Based: Modules must exist as files (no virtual modules)